Fishing for Bonefish in the Florida Keys and Everglades National Park

 - Flies for bonefish are as numerous as fishing guides opinions.
 A variety of toads, shrimp and crabs patterns are at the top on my list along with Clouser and small baitfish variations.
 Having a broad range of weighted flies is also important as fish may be found in varying water depth.
 Being able to match the bottom color is just as important.

 Level of difficulity on spin - novice to expert.

 - Seven foot med-light action spinning rods are perfect for casting live bait or artificials to bonefish.
-Quality spinning reels rigged with 10# mono or #4 diamiter braid with superior drags are essential.
+Quality spinning reels rigged with 10# mono or #2 or #4 diamiter braid (12 to 15lb. test) with superior drags are essential.